dozymoe/fireh_runner/README.md

 ## Windows users

-If you wanted to use `runner setup` you need symlink support, or you can set `no_symlink_please` to `true` then files will be copied instead.
+If you wanted to use `run setup` you need symlink support, or you can set `no_symlink_please` to `true` then files will be copied instead.

 For enabling symlink support you need to be regular user (not administrators),